 Sole proprietorships and partnerships are common business entities that are simple for owners to form and maintain.
 The main difference between the two is the number of owners.
 With a sole proprietorship, you are the sole owner (in some states, your spouse may be a co-owner).
-When you have a partnership, you will work with at least one co-owner.
+When you have a partnership, you'll work with at least one co-owner.
 Owning a business with someone else invites additional concerns, such as handling conflicts among the owners and allocating responsibilities, profits, and losses.

 When you and someone else start doing business with the intent of making a profit, you have a partnership, sometimes referred to as a general partnership.
 The partnership might begin with signing an agreement to work together, or you could have an informal relationship based on a conversation and a handshake.
 Your partner could be an individual or a business, and you can have an unlimited number of partners.
-As with sole proprietorships, you do not file anything with the state to form a partnership.
+As with sole proprietorships, you don't file anything with the state to form a partnership.

 On the other hand, you also split your profits, and you might face disagreements over how to run the business.
 One way to mitigate conflict is to create a partnership agreement.

 Business licenses and permits.
-Although you don't file formation paperwork with the state to form a sole proprietorship or a partnership, you are not off the hook for other business licenses or permits.
-Some towns and counties require all businesses to obtain a local license or permit.
+Although you don't file formation paperwork with the state to form a sole proprietorship or a partnership, you're not off the hook for other business licenses or permits.
+Some towns and counties require all businesses to obtain a local general business license or permit.
 Depending on the goods or services you provide, you might need specialized licenses from government agencies, such as a food handler's permit or a license to sell cannabis.